4-Day Basic Training

 Fiber Optics Theory

-Day 1 covers theory.
+Day 1 covers fiber fundamentals.
 The session teaches fiber cable types and fiber hardware.
 Next, students learn the basics of signal transmission.
 Then, participants study splicing best practices and types of connectors.
 Finally, participants learn industry testing standards.

 Fiber Optics Skills Training